alasdairforsythe/tokenmonster/python/README.md

 #### Parameters

-- `tokens` (int or list of int): The tokens to decode into a string.
+- `tokens` (int, list of int, or numpy array): The tokens to decode into a string.

 #### Returns